HPI-Information-Systems/Mondrian/README.md

 # Detecting Multiregion Templates with Mondrian
-Code repository associated with the paper "Detecting Layout Templates in Complex Multiregion Files" submitted to the 2021 SIGMOD Conference.
+Code repository associated with the paper "Detecting Layout Templates in Complex Multiregion Files" submitted to Volume 15 of PVLDB.

 ## Setup